chilts/connect-blog/README.md

 ```
 {
     "title" : "My First Post",
-    "datetime : "2013-10-04T02:02:17.516Z",
+    "date"  : "2013-10-04T02:02:17.516Z",
     "tags"  : [ "css", "html5", "javascript", "app" ]
 }
 ```

-Please note that the published time of the post comes from the ```datetime``` field and it must be parseable by ```new Date(datetime)```.
+Please note that the published time of the post comes from the ```date``` field and it must be parseable by ```new Date(date)```.
 The year and month of that date is also used in the archive.
-The datetime is used in all templates (index, post, archive, tag) and the feeds (RSS, Atom).
+The date is used in all templates (index, post, archive, tag) and the feeds (RSS, Atom).
 The ```tags``` are used for the tagging posts and in the tagcloud template.
 (Of course, you need to write the templates yourself so this could change.)